8:00am - 17:00PM

 The most familiar way to explore the Okavango’s meandering channels and hidden lagoons is on a guided Mokoro Safari in Botswana.
 These traditional wooden dugouts are still used extensively in the region for fishing and transport, especially near Maun and Seronga.

-Mokoro Trips In Botswana are available at many of the water-based camps and lodges in the Okavango and in Maun for self-drivers.
-It’s a good idea to check with the safari operator you booking through beforehand because in many places mokoro safaris are seasonal and water level dependent.
+Mokoro Trips in Botswana are available at many of the water-based camps and lodges in the Okavango and Maun for self-drivers.
+It’s a good idea to check with the safari operator you booked through beforehand because in many places mokoro safaris are seasonal and water level dependent.

 Now, however, two lodges are situated inside the park boundary, which opens up the reserve to those who would not consider camping.
 The Lodge boasts of three categories of unique tented accommodations, strategically secluded to ensure a feeling of privacy and intimacy at all times.
 The lodge can accommodate a maximum of twenty guests, thus ensuring exclusivity that defines contemporary luxury, allowing you to experience the Kalahari at your own pace.